2014 Bahrain Grand Prix: Background

 Bahrain International Circuit, where the race was held.

-The 2014 Bahrain Grand Prix was the third of 19 scheduled rounds of the 2014 Formula One World Championship, the eleventh running of the event, as well as the 900th Formula One World Championship race.
+The 2014 Bahrain Grand Prix was the third of 19 scheduled rounds of the 2014 Formula One World Championship, the 11th running of the event, as well as the 900th Formula One World Championship race.
 It was held on 6 April 2014 at the Bahrain International Circuit in Sakhir, Bahrain.
 Tyre supplier Pirelli brought two types of tyre to the race: two dry compounds (soft "options" and medium "primes").
 The drag reduction system (DRS) had two activation zones for the race: one was on the straight between turns 10 and 11, and the second was on the start/finish straight from the final to the first corners.

-Going into the race, Mercedes driver Nico Rosberg led the Drivers' Championship with 43 points, ahead of teammate Lewis Hamilton in second, and Fernando Alonso in third place.
-Jenson Button was fourth on 23 points, three ahead of his McLaren teammate Kevin Magnussen in fifth.
-Mercedes were leading the Constructors' Championship with 68 points, McLaren were in second on 43 points.
-Ferrari were third on 30 points, while Williams (20 points) and Force India (19) contended for fourth place.
+Going into the race, Mercedes driver Nico Rosberg led the World Drivers' Championship with 43 championship points, ahead of teammate Lewis Hamilton in second, and Ferrari's Fernando Alonso in third place.
+Jenson Button was fourth on 23 championship points, three ahead of his McLaren teammate Kevin Magnussen in fifth.
+Mercedes were leading the World Constructors' Championship with 68 championship points, McLaren were in second on 43 championship points.
+Ferrari were third on 30 championship points, while Williams (20) and Force India (19) contended for fourth place.

 With the potential of a title challenge between the two Mercedes drivers, Hamilton felt their relationship would be unaffected by the race, noting that the two had a healthy working association.
 Rosberg said that he recognised that his relationship with Hamilton could change as the season progressed, noting that the two drivers had battled for a championship when they were competing in go-karts.
 He was confident they would work through the circumstances.
 Hamilton aimed to secure his first victory at the circuit, while Rosberg stated that he enjoyed racing at the track and hoped to continue his recent momentum in the race.
 Red Bull team principal Christian Horner felt the power advantage of both Mercedes cars would possibly be greater because of the Bahrain International Circuit being a "power-dominated" track.
 He believed the country's hot climate would affect his team's chances, but said they would attempt to make progress during the race weekend.